ArnedyNavi/ArnedyNavi/README.md

-### Hello everyone, I'm Alfonsus! 👋
+#### Hello everyone, I'm Alfonsus! 👋

+### 🔭 About me
-I'm currently a CS student @CUHK-SZ.
-I am a full-stack programmer.
+📚 I'm currently a CS student @CUHK-SZ. 💻 I am a full-stack programmer.
 My projects focus on machine learning, artificial intelligence, and web application.
 I'm working mostly with python.
 I'm familiar with web development frameworks i.e. Flask, Django, and node.js.
 I also enjoy working with front-end languages such as HTML, CSS, and Javascript.

 ### 💻 Tools/Technologies